Day 4 – Sunday 3rd June

 The map below shows the location of each of the above photos

-By this time, although there were still plenty of places that we wanted to visit to take photos, the heat was incredible – even getting out of the car briefly to take the photos was a struggle, so we decided to head back to Tilly & see how the book fair had gone.
+By this time, the heat was incredible – even getting out of the car briefly for photographs was a struggle.
+So, we headed back to Tilly.
+Even though there still a number of places that we wanted to visit.
+We would look in to see how the book fair had gone.

-Back at Tilly, we had a final beer with Tom & then left him to head off in his campervan & we headed to Bayeux for something to eat.
+We had a final beer with Tom & left him to head off in his campervan.
+We then headed to Bayeux for something to eat.

 An interesting meal

 Being a Sunday evening, Bayeux, even in the height of the tourist season, was quite empty.
-The restaurant that we’d been to before seemed to have increased its prices dramatically, so we hunted around & found a small restaurant tucked away on one of the streets leading towards the cathedral the Creperie L’Insolite which gave us the opportunity to try some traditional French quisine… ‘though my plate seemed fuller than Glyn’s!
+The restaurant that we’d been to before seemed to have increased its prices dramatically.
+So we hunted around.
+As a result we found a small restaurant tucked away on one of the streets leading towards the cathedral.
+The Creperie L’Insolite.
+This gave us the opportunity to try some traditional French quisine… ‘though my plate seemed fuller than Glyn’s!

-Whilst we were eating, a family of two adults & a teenager (it turned out to be grandparents & grandson) sat next to us & when the waitress asked them what they wanted, the grandfather leaned over, pointed to Glyn’s meal & said “I’ll have that!”.
+Whilst we were eating, a family of two adults & a teenager (grandparents & grandson) sat next to us.
+When the waitress asked them what they wanted, the grandfather leaned over, pointed to Glyn’s meal & said “I’ll have that!”.

-They’d been on a battlefield tour, but hadn’t seen what they’d hoped & so asked us for advice as to some of the places that they should see whilst in the area which we were able to help them with.
+They’d been on a battlefield tour, but hadn’t seen what they’d hoped.
+So they asked us for advice as to some of the places that they should see whilst in the area.
+We gave them a number of suggestions.

 Finally, Glyn & I decided to treat ourselves to pudding!!!